How Children’s Hospitals Can Make an Impact on the Social Determinants of Health

 Timothy C. Robinson

-An emerging body of medical research shows that environment can determine health, especially in kids.
+A growing body of medical research shows that environment can determine health, especially in kids.
 Children’s HealthWatch reported in 2017 that unstable housing among families with children will cost the U.S. $111 billion in avoidable health and education expenditures over the next 10 years.
-The rise of research, and incentives from the Affordable Care Act, have spurred providers to make investments in their neighborhoods to “treat” some of these social determinants.
-Examples include fixing up houses in their local neighborhoods, referring patients facing food insecurity to resources, writing “prescriptions” for a subsidy on fruits and vegetables, implementing strategies to fight the effects of stress and loneliness, and partnering up with community groups.
-But addressing social determinants still faces challenges.
-Not all insurance companies will cover non-health related treatments and new screening procedures can be daunting for physicians already with long to-do lists.
+The rise of research, and incentives from the Affordable Care Act and other policy moves, have spurred providers to make investments in their neighborhoods to address some of these underlying social determinants, from fixing up houses to writing “prescriptions” for a subsidy on fruits and vegetables.
+Join this session to learn how several pediatric leaders are rethinking their approaches to have an impact on the long-term health of children.

 –Tamarah Duperval-Brownlee, M.D., Senior Vice President and Chief Community Impact Officer, Ascension; President and Chief Executive Officer, Providence Health System

 –R. Lawrence Moss, M.D., President and Chief Executive Officer, Nemours Children’s Health System